basecamp/handbook/benefits-and-perks.md

 # Benefits & Perks

 Since the majority of Basecamp employees work in the US, this section is written with that as the default.
-Some benefits don't make sense in other countries, like private health insurance in other first-world countries with a well-functioning, national health care system.
-We will try our best to provide comparable benefits and perks outside the US as it makes sense, though.
+We do our best to provide comparable benefits and perks outside the US.

 # Benefits